In this tutorial you will use the

 /data directory with it.
 Follow the links below for help getting

 Open science in a nutshell is about making scientific methods, data and outcomes available to everyone.
-It can be broken down into several parts (Gezelter 2009):
+It can be broken down into several parts (Gezelter 2009) including:

-In this tutorial, we are not going to focus on all aspects of open science as listed above.
-However, we will introduce one tool that can be used to make our workflows:
+In this tutorial, you are not going to learn all aspects of open science as listed above.
+However, you will learn one tool that can be used to make your workflows:

-- More available and accessible to the public and our colleagues
+- More available and accessible to the public and your colleagues.

-In this tutorial, we will learn how to document our work - by connecting data, methods and outputs in one or more reports or documents.
-We will introduce the
+In this tutorial, you will learn how to document your work - by connecting data, methods and outputs in one or more reports or documents.
+You will learn the

-R Markdown file format which can be used to generate reports that connect our data, code (methods used to process the data) and outputs.
-We will use the
+R Markdown file format which can be used to generate reports that connect your data, code (methods used to process the data) and outputs.
+You will use the

 knitr package to write